dricard/foundryvtt-rose/README.md

 This third party product is not affiliated with or approved by Necrotic Gnome. \
 Old-School Essentials is a trademark of Necrotic Gnome.\
 The trademark and Old-School Essentials logo are used with permission of Necrotic Gnome, under license.

-## Artwork
-Weapon quality icons, and the Treasure chest are from [Rexxard](https://assetstore.unity.com/packages/2d/gui/icons/flat-skills-icons-82713).

 ## Contributions
 Any feedback is deeply appreciated.
 Please issue [tickets](https://github.com/dricard/foundryvtt-rose/issues).\